Thomsch/tellina_user_experiment/experiment_design_doc.md

 `stdout`" unless specified otherwise):
 - The user will be able to run the following **user meta-commands**:
   - `task`: prints the current task's description and number
-  - `abandon`: abandons the current task and go to the next task.
+  - `abandon`: abandons the current task and goes to the next task.
-  - `reset`: reset the file system
+  - `reset`: reset the file system, without changing the user's current working directory.
     - This command will return the user to the directory where they called it.
   - `helpme`: lists the commands available to the user
 - Prints any messages related to the experiment (prompts, current task descriptions, welcome/clean-up messages, warnings, etc.) to `stdout`.

-**Note:** the two initial tasks that the user will be doing will be tutorial tasks.
-The tutorial will print instructions on what to do for each step to the shell as well.
-Tutorial would also teach users about `abandon`, `task`, and `reset`.

 Meld and the web browser are unmodified.